Propranolol: Chemistry

 Propranolol is highly lipophilic.
 The experimental log P of propranolol is 3.0 to 3.48 and its predicted log P ranges from 2.20 to 3.10.

 History

 Scottish scientist James W. Black developed propranolol in the 1960s.
-It was the first beta-blocker effectively used in the treatment of coronary artery disease and hypertension.
+It was the first beta blocker effectively used in the treatment of coronary artery disease and hypertension.
+Black received the Nobel Prize in Physiology or Medicine in 1988 for this discovery.
+Propranolol is on the WHO Model list of essential medicines.

 Newer, more cardio-selective beta blockers (such as bisoprolol, nebivolol, carvedilol, or metoprolol) are used preferentially in the treatment of hypertension.

 Society and culture

 Performance enhancement

 In a 1987 study by the International Conference of Symphony and Opera Musicians, it was reported that 27% of interviewed members said they used beta blockers such as propranolol for musical performances.
 For about 10 to 16% of performers, their degree of stage fright is considered pathological.
 Propranolol is used by musicians, actors, and public speakers for its ability to treat anxiety symptoms activated by the sympathetic nervous system.
 It has also been used as a performance-enhancing drug in sports where high accuracy is required, including archery, shooting, golf, and snooker.
 In the 2008 Summer Olympics, 50-metre pistol silver medalist and 10-metre air pistol bronze medalist Kim Jong-su tested positive for propranolol and was stripped of his medals.